inputfalken/Lemonad/README.md

   }
   // Validate the input.
   private static IResult<string, ExitCode> Validate(string input) {
-      // These expression will be executed as long as the input is considered ok. return Result.Value<string, ExitCode>(input) // Initialize an IResult<T, TError>
+      // These expressions will be executed as long as the input is considered ok. return Result.Value<string, ExitCode>(input) // Initialize an IResult<T, TError>
           .IsErrorWhen(string.IsNullOrWhiteSpace, (string _) => ExitCode.IsNullOrEmpty) // Verify that input is not null or white space, return an error as exitcode otherwise.
           .Map((string x) => x.Trim()) // Trim the potential input